f18m/rpm-make-rules-dependency-lister/README.md

 The 'tests' directory is used to test and showcase this utility.
 Get it with:

 ```
+pip3 install rpm-make-rules-dependency-lister   # install the utility to be able to run tests
 git clone https://github.com/f18m/rpm-make-rules-dependency-lister.git
 cd rpm-make-rules-dependency-lister/tests
 ls -l